-"Prints by Shahn," an exhibition of all works by the New Jersey artist who has been called the "dean of American printmakers," was shown in Ben Shahn Hall, the building named in his honor.
-The show, held Sunday, was on loan from the State Margarus in Taroston.
-Museum in Trenton.
-A contemporary sculpture exhibit from O.K.
-Harris Gallery, along with graphic art from the Fer-dinand Roten Galleries and a college student-faculty art exhibit decorated the lawn of Caldwell, Plaze for Sunday's ceremonies.
-Language workshop gather talent The Department of Foreign Languages will hold a Language Workshop in the new Student Center, on Friday, Oct.
-18. The purpose of the Workshop is to get together educators, teachers, and students interested in the the Department has been actively inviting individuals and contacting educational institutes in both New Jerevand New York.
+For professionals in the Boy Scouts of America, WPC has given courses in New York City, West Virginia, and San Jose, Language workshop gather talent ticualr topic developed in open discussion.
+Professor Laur Aitken from the Urba Education/Early Childhood The Department of Foreign Languages will hold a Language Workshop in the new Student Center, on Friday, Oct.
+18. The purpose of the Workshop is to get together educators, teachers, and students interested in the teaching of Foreign Languages.
+The Department has been ac-tively inviting individuals and contacting educational institutes in both New Jerey and New York.
 A coffee hour and registration period have been scheduled for the morning, followed by a lec-ture by Dr. Diane E. Bartley, University of Wisconsin.
 "Recent Developments in Foreign Language Education".
-Dr. Bar-tley is a specialist in methodology and Federal Op-portunities for Foreign Language Programs.
-The afternoon will be divided among four individual workshops devoted to a par- WORLD CAMPUS AFLOAT
+Dr. Bartley is a specialist in methodology and Federal Op-portunities for Foreign Language The afternoon will be divided among four individual workshops devoted to a par- WORLD CAMPUS AFLOAT